Margo Price: Career

 Price has proven to be popular in the UK, with her album reaching number 1 on the UK Country Albums Chart, embarking on UK tours in 2016 and 2017, performing on Later... with Jools Holland and at the Glastonbury Festival as well as garnering three nominations from the UK Americana Awards.
 She performed as part of the C2C: Country to Country festival in 2018.

 In her concerts, Price plays acoustic guitar and electric guitar and sings.
-In addition, there is a second drum kit on stage, and as part of a coda for one or another of her songs, she plays those drums for a several-minute jam with the rest of the band.

-On July 27, 2017, Price released a four-track EP titled Weakness, followed by her second album, All American Made, on October 20, 2017.
+In addition there is a second drum kit on stage, and as part of a coda for one or another of her songs, she plays those drums for a several-minute jam with the rest of the band.
+On July 27, 2017, Price released a four-track EP titled Weakness, followed on October 20, 2017, by her second album, All American Made.
 On July 10, 2020, she released her third album, That's How Rumors Get Started.

 On April 8, 2021, it was announced that Price had joined the board of directors for Farm Aid, along with Willie Nelson's wife Annie.
+On October 4, 2022, Margo released her first memoir, Maybe We’ll Make It: A Memoir, published by University of Texas Press.
 Her fourth album, Strays, was issued in January 2023.

+In 2024, Price collaborated with Mike Campbell (formerly of Tom Petty and the Heartbreakers) to cover Petty's song "Ways to be Wicked" for the Petty Country Tribute Album.
+Campbell and Price have previously collaborated on the Dirty Knobs song, "State of Mind", and her own song "Light Me Up".
+She also worked with Orville Peck on the track "You're an Asshole, I Can't Stand You (And I Want a Divorce)" for his duets album Stampede, released in August 2024.

 Influences

-Price cites Janis Joplin, Bobbie Gentry, Emmylou Harris, Bonnie Raitt, and Dolly Parton as significant influences.
+Price cites Tom Petty, Janis Joplin, Bobbie Gentry, Emmylou Harris, Bonnie Raitt, and Dolly Parton as significant influences.
 Her voice has also been compared to those of Loretta Lynn and Tammy Wynette.
-Price's great-uncle, Bobby Fischer, was a songwriter for George Jones, Conway Twitty, Charley Pride and Reba McEntire.
+Price's great-uncle, Bobby Fischer, was a songwriter for George Jones, Conway Twitty, Charley Pride, and Reba McEntire.
 Nashville Scene noted that she often writes about "life's cruel twists and unjust turns" and that "her matter-of-factness conveys an enduring humility."

 Personal life

 Price is married to Jeremy Ivey, who plays guitar in her band.
 In 2010, Price gave birth to twin boys, one of whom died shortly after birth.
-On June 4, 2019, Price gave birth to their third child, a girl.
+On June 4, 2019, Price had their third child, a girl.